PieterVanPoyer/fullstack-dropzone/NEXTSTEPS.md

 # Second release
 - configure dropppable, uploadable types?
 - features/no-auto-upload: Upload on client command
+    - write in readme
+    - finish on error handlers and so.
 - provide a template way for adding the fileitem?
 - ~~promote i18n feature in readme~~
     - ~~change: upload is compleet => De upload is voltooid.~~